krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 So over those intervals the incidence rate, onset rates and reset rates will all converge to the same limiting value $I$ over the interval.
-These are the well known equilibrium conditions we call the "conservation of flow" under the classic treatments of Little's Law.
+These are the well known equilibrium conditions we call the "conservation of flow" under the classic treatments of Little's Law, but now generalized to arbitrary systems of presences.

 > When the parameters of the presence invariant over an interval
 > are at or close to their limit values, the system is in a state of *epistemic